FSS/PPS 08.06 - Guest Housing

 FSS/PPS No. 08.06 (08.01.04)

-Issue No. 1
+Issue No. 2

-Effective Date: 5/01/2015
+Effective Date: 3/11/2019

-Next Review Date: 2/01/2019 (E4Y)
+Next Review Date: 2/01/2023 (E4Y)

 - Texas State University owns certain residential property suitable and purposed as temporary housing for Texas State faculty, staff, and guests.
-The purpose of this policy statement is to define the solicitation, preparation, and execution of use agreements for University-owned Guest Housing.
+The purpose of this policy statement is to define the solicitation, preparation, and execution of use agreements for university-owned guest housing.

-OBTAINING GUEST HOUSING
+PROCEDURES FOR OBTAINING GUEST HOUSING

-If it is determined that adequate Guest Housing space may be available, the account manager shall provide the Assistant Real Estate Director with a written request for Guest Housing, including: the guest(s) arrival and expected departure dates, name and title of guest(s), purpose of visit, and any special needs known to the account manager.
+If it is determined that adequate guest housing space may be available, the account manager shall provide the director of Auxiliary Services with a written request for guest housing, including: department point-of-contact, the name of the guest and anyone else traveling with the guest who will share the housing, age of any accompanying children, arrival and expected departure dates, title of the guest, purpose of visit, and any special needs known to the account manager.

-Upon the completion of the use of the Guest Housing, the Assistant Real Estate Director shall forward to the account manager an invoice based on the per diem rate covering the term of use and FSS account information.
+Upon the completion of the use of the guest housing, the director of Auxiliary Services shall forward to the account manager an invoice based on the per diem rate covering the term of use and Finance and Support Services account information.
 The account manager will initiate an e-IDT transfer equal to the invoice amount.

-The Department or Office (“Sponsor”) with whom the individual is associated shall provide the Assistant Real Estate Director: name of the individual, anticipated arrival and departure dates, the relationship of the individual to the University, an explanation of the need for the individual to make separate arrangements for Guest Housing outside a Department or Office, and contact information for the individual.
-The Sponsor shall serve as guarantor for payment of any unpaid moneys resulting from the individual’s failure to meet the terms of agreement regarding their stay.
+The department or office (sponsor) with whom the individual is associated shall provide the director of Auxiliary Services with: department point-of-contact, the name of the guest and anyone else traveling with the guest who will share the housing, age of any accompanying children, arrival and expected departure dates, title of the guest, purpose of visit, and any special needs known to the sponsor.
+The sponsor shall serve as guarantor for payment of any unpaid money resulting from the individual’s failure to meet the terms of agreement regarding their stay.